yarimitsu/survey_logger/README.md

 - **Seamarks (OpenSeaMap)** - buoys, beacons and lights, drawn over whichever base layer is active.

-NOAA replaced its raster chart (RNC) tile services in 2025; `tileservice.charts.noaa.gov` and `seamlessrnc.nauticalcharts.noaa.gov` both time out and are not used here.
-The ENC service at `gis.charttools.noaa.gov` is the current one.

-One known gap: the ENC service is requested with `layers=0,1,2,3,4,5,6`, but its GetCapabilities document lists layers 0-12 **with no titles**, so there is no published mapping from those numbers to ENC usage bands (Overview, General, Coastal, Approach, Harbour).
-That subset was chosen by rendering Prince William Sound and looking at the result.
-Which band appears at which zoom is untested.
-If the chart is too cluttered or too sparse at working zoom, change `NOAA_LAYERS` in `ui.js` and `tools/fetch_tiles.py`.

 ---

 ## Offline map tiles

-Tiles are downloaded to disk and served from `localhost`, rather than relying on the service worker to have happened to cache them.
-No eviction risk, no "did I pan far enough", no first-load problem.
+Tiles are downloaded to disk and served from `localhost`, rather than relying on

-    python tools/fetch_tiles.py

-That fetches NOAA ENC tiles for Prince William Sound and its Gulf approaches, zoom 8-13, into
-`tiles/noaa/{z}/{x}/{y}.png` and writes `tiles/manifest.json`.
-The app reads that manifest at startup: if it is there the cached layers are used and made the default; if not, the app is online-only and the status line says so.

-The script prints the tile count per zoom and samples a few tiles to estimate the download before asking to proceed.
-For the default area and zoom range that is **12,377 tiles, about 110 MB** on disk.
-Measured rate is roughly 90 tiles a minute, so budget **two to two and a half hours** and start it the night before.

-The size the script predicts up front is an extrapolation from an 8-tile sample and runs high - it sampled 20.7 KB a tile against a true mean nearer 9 KB, so it guessed 250 MB for a 110 MB download.
-Treat its estimate as an upper bound.

-It skips tiles already on disk, so an interrupted run resumes where it stopped, and a rerun after widening the box only fetches the new edges.
-If a tile times out the run carries on and reports the count; the manifest records `"complete": false` and the status line says INCOMPLETE, so just rerun to fill the gaps.

-    python tools/fetch_tiles.py --zoom 8 14                # ~48,000 tiles; not casually
-    python tools/fetch_tiles.py --bbox 59.0 -149.5 61.5 -144.8
-    python tools/fetch_tiles.py --source osm               # see the policy note below

-Default bounding box is **S 59.30, W -149.20, N 61.45, E -145.20**:

-- south to 59.30, which is below Cape Cleare (59.77) at the foot of Montague Island.
-A tight box around the Sound stops near 59.95 and cuts off the whole southern half of Montague Strait and the Hinchinbrook Entrance approaches.
-  It also brings Middleton Island (59.43 N, -146.33 W) inside the cache.
-- west to -149.20: Whittier, Passage Canal, Cape Puget.
-- north to 61.45: Port Valdez, Columbia Bay, College Fiord.
-- east to -145.20: Cordova, Orca Bay.

 **Check that it covers your transects** and pass `--bbox` if not.